 Combining qualitative and quantitative data analysis

 Where we can often drive the most value as analysts is in combining these approaches.
-For instance, we can use quantitative click-stream analysis to dig deeper into ‘hunches’ we have about a set of behaviours on a website, or alternatively we might build on user testing findings about a website feature by developing A/B tests to drive improvements.
+For instance, we can use quantitative click-stream analysis to dig deeper into ‘hunches’ we have about a set of behaviours on a website, or alternatively we might build on user testing findings about a website feature by developing A/B tests to drive website improvements.

 In both cases, the data alone can’t tell us what to do - we as analysts and marketers must interpret the most appropriate response and act according to the needs of our business and our audience.